We all want to know about our children’s days. We want the gossip! We want to connect and share.

 Instead, while watching your vocabulary...asking specific, interesting questions such as

-For more tips on how to ask questions EFFECTIVELY, check out our one-time-fee access to our membership portion of Speech Therapy Talk!
+For more tips on how to ask questions EFFECTIVELY, check out our membership portion of Speech Therapy Talk!

 If I’m tired, hungry, cranky, or distracted by a great TV show, I don’t want to talk to anyone.
 Right?!
 Then, I’m not sure why we hold our children to a higher standard.